 It is the official policy of Tacoma Community College that cheating, plagiarism, fabrication, and other forms of academic misconduct are grounds for disciplinary action under the Code of Students Rights and Responsibilities.
-The student accused of academic dishonesty may be reported to the Vice President for Student Services for initiation of disciplinary proceedings which could result in disciplinary sanctions ranging from a warning to expulsion from the college.
+(The student accused of academic dishonesty may be reported to the appropriate Dean for initiation of disciplinary proceedings which could result in disciplinary sanctions ranging from a warning to expulsion from the college).